cerner/ccl-testing/README.md

 ## Release Schedule

 The release schedule will be driven by requests for and contributions of enhancements and corrections.
+See the [change log](CHANGELOG.md) for the contents of previous releases.

 ## Contribute